 There is a full time employee, Ms. Hadijah Namuyanja who coordinates women football affairs nation- wide at the FUFA headquarters.

-FUFA also operates and channels its activities through its structures namely; Uganda Women Football Association headed by Ms. Efrance Nanjego from Eastern region, regions district football associations, where women representation is a must!
+FUFA also operates and channels its activities through structures namely; Uganda Women Football Association headed by Margaret Kubingi Kebba, Regional and District Football Associations, where women representation is a must!

 Most retired players have been trained as coaches.
 Currently, we have 5 qualified lady coaches who have attended FIFA, CAF and FUFA coaching courses and have attained among others the CAF C license.
 All are retired players who have the knowledge, playing experience and expertise in coaching therefore they were appointed to handle the technical matters of the different ladies national soccer teams as seen below.